regenwatchdog/regenwatchdog.github.io/_posts/2021-03-01-february-news-roundup.md

 The Mayor's report confirms that the estate's 271 existing homes will be replaced by 753 new homes of which 272 will be affordable in a mix of social rent and London Affordable Rent.
 While it praises the _'like for like replacement of social rent accommodation'_, it conflates social rent with London Affordable Rent and is silent on the application's failure to meet the Mayor's minimum 50% affordable housing requirement for estate regenerations.

-The Mayor's report says nothing about how Home Group's affordable housing offer (28% by unit/40% by habitable room) complies with its strategic partnership commitment of 60% affordable housing across its pipeline.
+The Mayor's report is also silent on how the affordable housing offer (28% by unit/40% by habitable room) complies with the strategic partnership commitment of 60% affordable housing.

 Neither does it say anything about the Mayor's requirement to show that alternatives to demolition have been properly considered.
 It is therefore impossible to know whether the tens of millions of pounds of Mayoral funding might be better spent elsewhere, building new social rented homes rather than replacements.